binsec/rosa/doc/src/README.md

 - [Installation](./installation.md) - instructions to install ROSA on your machine;
 - [Quickstart](./quickstart.md) - a quick guide that shows you how to use ROSA to detect backdoors with a simple example;
+- [The status screen](./status_screen.md) - an overview of the ROSA backdoor detector's status screen;
 - [Configuration guide](./config_guide.md) - an in-depth guide on how to configure ROSA for a specific target program;
+- [The ROSA toolchain](./toolchain.md) - an overview of the different tools of the ROSA toolchain;
 - [How ROSA works](./internals.md) - a discussion of the inner workings of ROSA and the theoretical ideas behind it;
 - [Extending ROSA](./extensions.md) - a guide on how to extend and build upon ROSA.